 Tatenda Tomu I Youth affiars officer

-She is hopeful of ACOFI’s ability to nurture the ambitions of our youth and help them to use their voices to bring about change and make a positive contribution at every level of New Zealand society.
+She is hopeful of ACOFI’s ability to nurture our youth’s ambitions and help them use their voices to bring about change and make a positive contribution at every level locally and internationally.

 Dr Fred Musika i Elected OFFICER

 Dr Fred is a critical thinker and global citizen.

 A skilled researcher and analytical minded individual, he has made a significant contribution to tertiary education and wider New Zealand society as a business academic and thought leader.

 Born and bred in Tanzania, his journey in Aotearoa began in 2010 as a PhD candidate at Massey University.
 He considers himself fortunate to have embraced Kiwi culture without having to sacrifice his African roots.
 Fred’s research and teaching focus on managerially relevant problems in business, soft skills and workplace dynamics.
 His work has been published in several renowned journals and he has been a finalist for ANZMAC Doctoral Best Researcher and best paper award as well as a few research scholarships (Germany, USA, South Africa, India, New Zealand, and The Netherlands) for Outstanding Research.